 You Hired Your SEO Company Based Primarily On Price

-Instead, partner with a company who will help you create a holistic SEO and website experience that your users will love.
-When choosing your digital agency to help you do SEO think about building long-term value, creating great experiences, building your brand, and publishing great content.
+Instead, partner with a company that will help you create a holistic SEO and website experience that your users will love.
+When choosing your digital agency to help you do SEO, think about building long-term value, creating great experiences, building your brand, and publishing great content.

 The SEO agency or consulting team that will give you the best chance of succeeding with your SEO is probably not going to be the cheapest, but they will be worth it.